 Rapid Shutdown: SolarEdge

-Once the voltage has gone down below 50 volts of direct current (DC) turn off the DC safety switch.
-Once this is completed the alternating current (AC) can be turned off.
+Once the voltage has gone down below 50 volts of direct current (DC), turn off the DC safety switch.
+Once completed, the alternating current (AC) can turn off.

 Rapid Shutdown Requirements Effective January 2019

-As of January 2019, the requirements for rapid shutdown received an update.
-It is now a requirement to adhere to NEC 2017 instead of NEC 2014.
+The requirements for rapid shutdown received an update in January 2019.
+It’s now required to adhere to NEC 2017 instead of NEC 2014.
 This new regulation requires a module-level shutdown.

-All conductors within a foot of an array now have to reduce to 80 volts in fewer than 30 seconds.
-This is to increase the safety of firefighters should they have to enter a home through the roof.
+All conductors within a foot of an array now have to reduce to 80 volts within 30 seconds during an outage.
+This new requirement increases the safety of firefighters should they have to enter a home through the roof.

-Before this change was put into effect, inverters could cut off power at the inverter.
-The solar panels, however, were still creating a current.
+Before NEC 2017, inverters could cut off power at the inverter.
+The solar panels, however, could still generate a current.

-Inverter companies, such as SolarEdge, are updating their products to decrease potential risk.
-This, however, makes it more difficult to power a home during an outage.
+Inverter companies, such as SolarEdge, have updated their products to comply with these regulations.
+However, these changes make it more difficult for solar to power a home during an outage.

 Future Power in an Emergency

 Go Solar Group has several affordable backup solutions.
-These batteries and other backup solutions give individuals the ability to choose how much backup they can afford.
+These batteries and other backup solutions give individuals the ability to customize their energy storage to their specific needs.